Hood to Coast

-Hood To Coast is a long distance relay race that starts at Mount Hood and continues nearly 200 miles to the Oregon Coast.
+Hood To Coast is a long distance relay race that starts at Mount Hood and continues nearly 200 mi to the Oregon Coast.
 Known as "the mother of all relays", it is the largest running and walking relay in the world, with 12,600 runners in the Hood To Coast relay and 19,000 total participants, including events like the Portland To Coast Walk.
 Founded in 1982, Hood To Coast is extremely popular and has filled its team limit for the past 36 years, and for 32 straight years on opening day of the lottery.

 The race is held annually in late August, traditionally on the Friday and Saturday before the Labor Day weekend.
 The course runs approximately 320 km (the course length changes by 1–5 km each year due to small changes made by race organizers) from Timberline Lodge on the slopes of Mount Hood, the tallest peak in Oregon, through the Portland metropolitan area, and over the Oregon Coast Range to the beach town of Seaside on the Oregon Coast.
 Teams of 12 runners take turns running legs along the course.
 Walking teams may choose to compete in the Portland To Coast Walk, which is held in conjunction with the main Hood To Coast Relay and starts at the Tilikum Crossing Bridge near downtown Portland instead of Mount Hood.

 History

 The relay was founded by Bob Foote, who was President of the Oregon Road Runners Club and an ultra-marathon runner.
-The first relay in 1982 drew eight teams that ran 165 miles from Timberline to Kiwanda Beach near Pacific City, Oregon.
-The relay grew rapidly to over 400 teams by 1986.
-In 1989, the finish area was moved to Seaside where it remains today.
+The first relay in 1982 drew eight teams that ran 165 mi from Timberline to Kiwanda Beach near Pacific City, Oregon.

-Cancer research and fundraising has long been part of the event.
-Over the past 12 years, the race has raised over $7 million for the Providence Cancer Center, making it the second-largest road race cancer fundraising program in the nation.